 Abstract

 The impacts of predators on bee foraging behavior are varied, but have been suggested to depend on both the type of predator (namely their hunting strategy) and also risk assessment of the prey (i.e., ability to perceive predators and learn to avoid them).
-However, most studies have explored these impacts using social bees, despite the fact that solitary bees are extremely diverse, often specialized in their floral interactions, and may exhibit different behaviors in response to flower occupying predators.
+However, nearly all studies have explored these impacts using social bees, despite the fact that solitary bees are extremely diverse, often specialized in their floral interactions, and may exhibit different behaviors in response to flower occupying predators.
 In this study, we examined foraging behaviors of wild solitary long-horned bees (Melissodes spp.) in response to a cryptic predator, the ambush bug (Phymata americana) on their primary floral host, the prairie sunflower (Helianthus petiolaris).
 We found sex-specific differences in foraging behaviors of bees, but little evidence that ambush bugs affected either pre-landing or post-landing foraging behaviors.
 Male bees visited flowers three times more often than females but female bees were five times more likely to land than males.
 Ambush bugs did not reduce visitation in either sex.
 These results suggest that cryptic ambush bugs are either rarely detected by these solitary bees, or that foraging Melissodes do not alter their foraging behavior because of the perceived risk of predation.
 We discuss the implications of these findings and compare them to other studies of social bees.

 Key words: